SpherionOS/PsiphonLinux/README.md

 4. `cd PsiphonLinux` Changes directory to the Psiphon directory that was just created
 5. `wget https://raw.githubusercontent.com/SpherionOS/PsiphonLinux/main/plinstaller.sh` Downloads the installation script using wget
 6. `sh plinstaller.sh` Runs the installation script

+## Starting Psiphon
+To start Psiphon, make sure you have first installed it by using either the manual or automatic steps.
+Once that is done, ensure you are in the directory where you installed Psiphon